andchisar/deepPrint/README.md

 ## Philosophy

 We believe that open source is a powerful way to deepen knowledge.
 It is essential that anyone can understand the physical phenomena, verify them, discuss them, and modify the designs.
 The keywords to keep in mind are **understandable**, **verifiable**, and **shareable**.
 DeepPrint aims to be a source of knowledge—not just another black-box product to buy.

+## Contributing

+DeepPrint thrives on community involvement and collaboration.
+There are several ways you can contribute to this initiative:

+- **Active Participation**: Join our community discussions, provide feedback on designs, and contribute your own insights and experiences.
+Your input helps refine our offerings and enhances the collective knowledge base.

+- **Active Contribution**: Engage with the various projects within this repository, including the development of tools like FreeCAD.
+Your participation in enhancing these tools not only supports the open-source community but also the projects that use them, like DeepPrint.

+- **Financial Support**: Consider contributing financially to help us acquire materials for experimentation and further development.
+Your support enables us to explore new ideas and expand our library of resources.

+Every contribution, no matter how small, helps us build a richer, more robust platform for everyone interested in 3D printing and additive manufacturing.